mxxt4pf/HypedSneakers/README.md

 To do:
--Additional functional requirements for the client app -Creating enhancements for the UI for appealing web pages -Refactoring of the entire code for keeping the code clean, simple and efficient -Created the whole database, automapper, crud operations, payment API (biggest challenege) -Implementing Material UI
+-Additional functional requirements for the client app -Creating enhancements for the UI for appealing web pages -Integrating the API for product catalog, payment API, etc.
+-Created the whole database, automapper, crud operations, payment API (biggest challenege) -Implementing Material UI
 -Paging, sorting, searching, filtering
+-Refactoring of the entire code for keeping the code clean, simple and efficient